-Honolulu Advertiser, reported Wednesday that most of the 128 woman inmates remaining at the prison will be sent back within the next years.
-"It's good news.
-The legislature has been pushing for this for a few years now." state Sen. Will Espero told the Advertiser Wednesday.
-Authorities have investigated some two dozen claims of sexual abuse at Otter Creek in the past several years.
-Of these, seven involved Hawaiian ipmates.
+Advertiser, reported Wednesday that most of the 128 woman inmates remaining at the prison will be sent back within the next now," state Sen. Will Espero told the Advertiser Wednesday.

-The newspaper reported that state lawmakers in Hawaii had been calling for the Department of Public Safety to return the prisoners for the past several inmates.
+The newspaper reported that state lawmakers in Hawaii had been calling for the Department of Public Safety to return the prisoners for the past several